LionscraftTeam/DUCK-Knowledge-Base/spec-update-draft.md

 ### Strict employment termination process in place

-Ensure that terminated employees do not have lingering credentials they can use to cause harm.
+Ensure that employees whose roles have changed do not have lingering credentials they can use or others can misuse to cause harm.

 <div class="info">
 **Links to risks:**